Dukkah or Duqqa is a Middle-Eastern and Egyptian nut, herb, and spice blend used as a dip for bread and a condiment for veggies.

 Substitute dried thyme, mint, or basil for oregano.
 You can also add a teaspoon of sumac.

 Note: you’ll probably be able to find most ingredients at your local grocery store; however, if you don’t, you can always order them online.
-We usually get a large (and cheaper) order of each spice, whole, and they last us for several months.
+We usually get a large (and cheaper) order of each whole spice, which lasts several months.

 Dukkah on flatbread